Qualifying examinations and candidacy

 An oral examination is required of all Ph.D. students, although it need not be part of the Qualifying Examination.
 The oral examination that is not part of the Qualifying Examination may be the prospectus meeting, a lecture or a seminar in which the student presents information orally and answers questions posed by the student's oral examination committee.
 If the oral examination is not part of the Qualifying Examination, it may be administered after the student has achieved candidacy.

 If the student does not successfully complete the oral examination at its first administration, the examining committee may recommend that the student repeat the examination.
-The second examination may not be held unit at least four months have passed but must be held within one calendar year following the first examination.
+The second examination may not be held until at least four months have passed but must be held within one calendar year following the first examination.
 The same examining committee must preside over both examinations.
 The second oral examination will be considered final.

 - Oral examination committee